Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Health care can be a major expense for many families, costing more than mortgage payments in some cases.
 Surgery for a family member coupled with a high deductible health policy (HDHP), for example, could devour thousands of dollars.
 Yes, we could pay as much as $15,000 yearly or as little as $3,000 depending on the insurance plan and health needs.

-When examining plans, I've paid close attention to details.
-After gathering relevant information, I've compared health plans available through employers and other sources; I haven't looked at choices from the Healthcare.gov marketplace but would consider these if our workplace plan wasn't acceptable.
-To give you an idea of what I like to consider, here are elements I've examined in this spreadsheet.
+When examining plans, I’ve paid close attention to details.
+After gathering relevant information, I’ve compared health plans available through employers and other sources; I haven’t looked at choices from the Healthcare.gov marketplace but would consider these if our workplace plan wasn’t acceptable.
+To give you an idea of what I like to consider, visit my course in Teachable: Comparing Health Insurance Plans — Spreadsheet.

 Following this careful evaluation process has helped me to understand our choices and spend health care dollars as wisely as possible.